Jonathan S. Lewin

 Jonathan S. Lewin (born 1959) is an American neuroradiologist specializing in medical imaging research with an emphasis on the investigation, development, and translation of new magnetic resonance imaging (MRI) techniques.
 He is the former executive vice president for health affairs (EVPHA) and executive director of the Woodruff Health Sciences Center for Emory University, and former President, CEO, and chairman of the board of Emory Healthcare.
 He currently serves as professor of radiology, biomedical engineering, and neurosurgery in the Emory School of Medicine and as professor of health policy and management in the Rollins School of Public Health.

+Lewin currently serves as a director or trustee on a number of governing and advisory boards, including the Yale Corporation Committee on the School of Medicine, the Yale-New Haven Health System Board of Trustees, the Kaiser Health Plan and Hospitals Board of Directors, the VPMA/Dean’s External Advisory Board for the University of Iowa, the Networking Board for the Center for Women in Academic Medicine and Science, The Emory Empathetic AI Health Institute, and several other organizations.

 Education

 Lewin was born in Cleveland and grew up in neighboring Beachwood, Ohio.
 He received his undergraduate A.B. degree in chemistry Magna Cum Laude from Brown University in 1981, where he was elected to the Phi Beta Kappa honor society.
 He received a Doctor of Medicine degree Cum Laude from Yale University School of Medicine in 1985, and was elected to the Alpha Omega Alpha honor society.
 He discovered his interest in imaging at Yale, and completed a thesis entitled "The Combined Use of Tc-99m-Phosphate and Ga-67-Citrate Imaging in the Diagnosis of Acute Osteomyelitis in Children" prior to graduation.

 Following an internship at Yale-New Haven Hospital and residency in diagnostic radiology at University Hospitals of Cleveland, he completed a magnetic resonance research fellowship in Germany, a neuroradiology fellowship at the Cleveland Clinic, and additional training in head and neck radiology at the Pittsburgh Eye and Ear Hospital.